ParysUnangst/alert_button_toolbar/README.md

-Certainly!
-Below is a template for a README.md file tailored for your React application featuring a Toolbar with AlertButton components.
-You can adjust the details to fit your project's specifics or preferences.

 React Alert Button Toolbar
 This React application demonstrates the use of props and event handlers through a simple yet interactive example: a Toolbar component that contains multiple AlertButton components.
 Each button, when clicked, displays a unique alert message, showcasing dynamic behavior in React components.